dolthub/dolt-integrations/doltpy_integrations/metaflow/examples/hospital_bounty/blog_post.md

 df = dolt.read("state_procedure_medians")
 ```

 We just pulled in the intermediate dataset that was used to compute the variances directly from the Metaflow client.
+Now

 ### Reproducibility
 Suppose now that we make a series of changes to our Metaflow job to correct for how we are computing the variances.
 The upstream dataset has been changing, but we want to verify that our code changes produce the desired results by fixing the input data: